 Quite predictably, following last-year’s massive layoffs streak, which primarily touched upon the Amazon workforce in 2023, the unfortunate story of AI possibly replacing a share of employees in online commerce businesses continues in 2024, too.

-In this respect, some of the late January news came from eBay, which announced the company’s plans to lay off 1,000 people shortly, supposedly aiming to optimize the workforce structure to improve business results.
+In this respect, some of the late January news came from eBay, which announced the company’s plans to lay off 1,000 people shortly, supposedly aiming to optimize workforce scheduling and structure to improve business results.
 And there was some more.

 Also in January 2024, Macy’s for instance, announced their plans to reduce the staff by 3.5%, which constitutes over 2.5K people, in order to streamline their business processes (per the official announcement), and Wayfair is to slash 13% of their staff at the beginning of the year, supposedly following the same goal.